RoboSubLA/SeniorDesign21-22/sensing_and_actuation/readme.md

 #### Publishing

-It will publish an msg with the following data to the topic `sensors_and_actuation_data`
+It will publish an msg with the following data to the topic `sensing_and_actuation_data`

 | Sensors/ Actuators                | Metric      | Range       | Type      |
 | ----------------------------------| ----------- |-----------  | ----------|